Estimating the potential for shared autonomous scooters: Results

 We anticipate that real operating conditions will present a middle ground between the oracle and online models; operators will likely be able to make valuable predictions on the demand for trips.
-To evaluate how operations in-between the two models analyzed so far, we also present results for a limited oracle model where trip requests are assumed to be known in advance in a time window $T_{LA}$ and vehicle assignments are recalculated periodically based on the new information that is available.
-Of course, under realistic conditions, the operator will not know the exact trips in advance, nevertheless, predictive models will likely result in estimations of demand that can be used in a similar fashion.
-In Figure~\ref{bikeshare_online_tw1}, we show improvements in average vehicle utilization as a result of increasing the $T_{LA}$ look-ahead window size.
-Depending on the relocation speed, small to moderate window sizes result in a drastic increase in vehicle utilization.
-For $T_{LA}$ above four hours, average utilization approaches the results obtained in the oracle model.
-Notably, for the slowest speed, $v_R = 1 \kph$, utilization increases only gradually, while for larger speeds, significant gains are possible only for $T_{LA} = 1$ hour, meaning that a prediction of demand in the next hour can already be a valuable resource for an operator.
-These results highlight the importance of predictive rebalancing, especially since a key difference from a system utilizing full-size cars is the slow speed and thus longer time interval needed to reposition vehicles.
+We carried out an estimation for the maximum gains of such predictions in a ``limited oracle'' model, where trip requests are assumed to be perfectly known in advance in a time window $T_{LA}$ and vehicle assignments are recalculated periodically based on the new information that is available (see Algorithm~\ref{alg:online_tw} in the Supplementary Material).
+In Figure~\ref{bikeshare_online_tw1} in the Supplementary Material, we show improvements in average vehicle utilization as a result of increasing the $T_{LA}$ look-ahead window size.
+Vehicle utilization increases gradually with relocation speed and approaches that of the oracle model for $T_{LA}$ above four hours.
+Notably, for the slowest speed, $v_R = 1 \kph$, utilization increases only slowly, showing that slow repositioning speed will hamper efficient operations even if predictions about the demand are available.